wildcatasr1051/gen711_final_project/README.md

 * Master directory directory ‘fish_final’
 * Import raw data into subdirectory
 * Copied trimmed poly-g sequences (‘fastp.sh’)
 	* Process paired-end sequences for quality scoring

  ### Demultiplexing: sort individual samples comes from barcodes ###
 * Cutadapt was used to trim the paired-end sequences to remove the primer
 		* If kept, the alignments would be off due to the primers all being the same for each sequence
 * Demux was used to create a visualized summary of the demultiplexed sequencing data
 	* This allowed the quality scores to be obtained for the Great Bay and Wells forward and reverse sequences seen on slide 13&14
 ### Denoising: remove sequencing errors [Dada2] ###
-* remove low quality sequencing and align pairs
+* Remove low quality sequencing and align pairs
 * Classified merged sequencing against "Mitofish database
 * Metadata tabulate was used to make any metadata files viewable.
 Used to make sure the code for the files works and can be understood.
 * Feature table merge and feature table merge-seqs were used to combine data from two sequencing runs into one feature table and sequence file